CV

 Winner in the Californiana category of the Commonwealth Club of California’s 87th Annual California Book Awards – 2018

-Winner, Northern California Book Award in Non-Fiction as one of the best works by a northern California author, 2018
+Finalist, Northern California Book Award in Non-Fiction as one of the best works by a northern California author, 2018

 “Best of the West 2018” – True West Magazine – nonfiction